Stochastic1017/Identifying-CB58-Lyman-Break-Twins/README.md

 Various bash/shell scripts were written that performed various tasks before, during, and after running parallel jobs to find the top 10 closest spectras to cB58:

 1. [`list.sh`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/blob/main/shell/list.sh): Finds out the names of all .tgz files in the directory `~/data/tgz`, and writes them in the directory `~/minkowski/files`.
 This is done BEFORE job is submitted via HTCondor.
 2. [`executable.sh`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/blob/main/shell/executable.sh): Unpacks `R` (4.1.3), unpacks the `FITSio` package, tells bash where `R` and its packages are, unpacks the current .tgz file (like 3586.tgz), and runs [`minkowski_spectra.R`](https://github.com/Stochastic1017/Identifying-CB58-Lyman-Break-Twins/blob/main/R/minkowski_spectra.R) on that directory (like 3586).
 This is done DURING the job, and at each compute node of the CHTC.
+3. [`merge.sh`](): merges all 2459 .csv files into one, and writes the best 100 spectra to `100_minkowski_best.csv`.
+This is done AFTER all the parallel jobs are run.